tarantool/lua-lsp/readme.md

 ### TODO

-The LSP spec is big, and we don't implement all of it. here's a quick wishlist ordered by roughly by priority/feasibility.
+The LSP spec is big, and we don't implement all of it.
+Here is a quick wishlist, roughly ordered by priority/feasibility.

 * List references (`textDocument/references`)
 * Find symbols (`workspace/symbol`)